Vaalee (1999 film): Development

-S. J. Suryah had worked as an assistant director in Vasanth's Aasai (1995) which featured Ajith Kumar as well as working with him during the making of Ullaasam (1997).
+S. J. Suryah had worked as an assistant director in Vasanth's Aasai (1995) which featured Ajith Kumar in the main lead as well as working with him during the making of Ullaasam (1997).
 Ajith asked Suryah to prepare a good script and promised he would give him a chance to make his directorial debut.
 After Suryah completed the script of Vaalee in 60 days, the pair approached S. S. Chakravarthy to produce the film.
 The film is a modern-day adaptation of the legend of Vali from the Ramayana.
+The film's comedy track was credited to Vivek.
+Thota Tharani served as the art director.

 Casting

 Keerthi Reddy was announced to be the lead actress in the film in December 1997, though she was replaced by Simran before filming began.
 Roja and Meena also were approached to play the female lead but both of them could not allocate the dates.
 Jyothika, sister of actress Nagma, made her Tamil debut in the film as an imaginary character, Sona.
+She said she was initially offered the female lead role, but declined due to scheduling conflicts with Doli Saja Ke Rakhna (1998).
+Livingston made a guest appearance as it was Suryah's wish that he appear in at least one scene.
 This is the first film where Ajith played two characters.
 Ajith mentioned that Vaalee "was very close to my heart and I gave it everything I had", adding that he had initially received widespread negative publicity and scepticism for doing a dual role too early in his career.
+A stand-in that looked similar to Ajith was used in the film.
+This was the second film that television actress Devipriya signed but ended up releasing third after Uyirodu Uyiraga (1998).
+G. Marimuthu, who worked as an assistant director for the film, also played a minor role.

+Filming

+Filming of Vaalee took place from December 1997 to January 1999, after which Ajith Kumar began filming for his mid-1999 release, the romantic family drama, Anantha Poongatre, written and directed by Raj Kapoor.
+Ravi Varman initially worked as the film's cinematographer but left the film after facing issues from the Film Employees Federation of South India.
+Cinematography was completed by Jeeva, while M. S. Prabhu was credited for additional cinematography.
+The scene where Shiva answers a phone call was shot at a bungalow in Boat Club Road, Chennai.
+According to Suryah, this scene was the first shot he composed and it involved meticulous planning.
+Another scene was planned to show Shiva having shaved his moustache to differentiate from Deva, only to see he has shaved as well.
+The scene went unfilmed due to Ajith's refusal to shave his moustache which he needed for another film.
+A part of the song "Oh Sona" was shot at the Broken Bridge, Chennai.
 Simran's voice was dubbed by Savitha Radhakrishnan.
+The film was edited by B. Lenin and V. T. Vijayan.